EmuDeck/emudeck.github.io/docs/emulators/steamos/dolphin.md

 5. Open the `Controllers` menu
 6. Select `Configure` to the right of `Wii Remote 1`
     * Make sure `Wii Remote 1` is set to `Emulated Wii Remote`
-7. Make sure `evdev/microsoft X-box 360 pad 0` is set in the top left
+7. Make sure `SDL/0/Virtual Steam Gamepad 1` is set in the top left
 8. Select the `Motion Input` tab
 9. Hover over any of the buttons under the `Accelerometer` or `Gyroscope` sections and press `STEAM` + `L2`
 10. Make sure `DSUClient/0/steamdeckgyro` is selected in the drop-down menu at the top